micmejia/bible-dump/NKJV/Exodus/Exod 30.md

 Then the Lord spoke to Moses, saying:

 ###### 12
-"When you take the census of the children of Israel for their number, then every man shall give a[^c] ransom for himself to the Lord, when you number them, that there may be no plague among them when _you_ number them.
+"When you take the census of the children of Israel for their number, then every man shall give a ransom for himself to the Lord, when you number them, that there may be no plague among them when _you_ number them.

 ###### 13
 This is what everyone among those who are numbered shall give: half a shekel according to the shekel of the sanctuary (a shekel _is_ twenty gerahs).
 The half-shekel _shall be_ an offering to the Lord.

 ###### 14
-Everyone included among those who are numbered, from twenty years old and above, shall give an [^d]offering to the Lord.
+Everyone included among those who are numbered, from twenty years old and above, shall give an offering to the Lord.

 ###### 15
 The rich shall not give more and the poor shall not give less than half a shekel, when _you_ give an offering to the Lord, to make atonement for yourselves.

 ###### 16
-And you shall take the atonement money of the children of Israel, and shall [^e]appoint it for the service of the tabernacle of meeting, that it may be a memorial for the children of Israel before the Lord, to make atonement for yourselves." ## The Bronze Laver
+And you shall take the atonement money of the children of Israel, and shall appoint it for the service of the tabernacle of meeting, that it may be a memorial for the children of Israel before the Lord, to make atonement for yourselves." ## The Bronze Laver

 ###### 17
 Then the Lord spoke to Moses, saying:

 ###### 18
-"You shall also make a [^f]laver of bronze, with its base also of bronze, for washing.
+"You shall also make a laver of bronze, with its base also of bronze, for washing.
 You shall put it between the tabernacle of meeting and the altar.
 And you shall put water in it,

 ###### 19
 for Aaron and his sons shall wash their hands and their feet in water from it.